How many waterlilies will look balanced in your pond water area?

 - Miniature waterlilies (Pygmaea Helvola, Pygmaea Rubra)

-- Dwarf waterlilies (Aurora, candida, Laydekeri Fulgens, Perry's Baby Red, Walter Pagels, Yuh Ling)
+- Dwarf waterlilies (Aurora, Perry's Baby Red, Paul Hariot, Xiafei)

-- Large waterlilies (Alba, Attraction, Darwin, Gladstoniana, Marliacaea Carnea, Moorei)
+- Large waterlilies (Alba, Attraction, Gladstoniana, Marliacaea Carnea)

 Remember that the depth of water is also vital to any waterlily and you need to follow the depth requirements of each waterlily type.
-Shelf depth , or .
+Either Shelf depth or .

-- A large waterlily in a shallow pond will reach its optimum size quicker than expected as it will grow well in the warmer shallow water and spread wider.
+- A large waterlily in a shallower pond will reach its optimum size quicker than expected as it will grow well in the warmer shallow water and will spread wider.